Piengineer12/lua_patcher/README.md

 Sadly, each illegal Lua operation must be redefined one by one.
 If this happens, give me the error message as well as which mod did it so that I can see what operation Lua was trying to do.

 Note that if you don't give me enough information about the error, I might not be able to fix it!

-# Miscellaneous
-If you like my work, you have the option to [donate on Ko-fi](https://ko-fi.com/piengineer12) so that I can keep working for another day.
-Every little bit helps!